dabernado/kayak/src/vm/ast.md

 ```
 ## Program
 - The program type is just a map from function names (`String`) to their code (`AST`, with `[String]`)
-    - The `[String]` holds the names of higher-order functions supplied to combinators in their codebase
+    - The `[String]` holds the names of functions supplied to combinators in their codebase
         - For example, `if` has an arity of 2, so the length of the `[String]` will be 2
         - Assuming the supplied functions to `if` are referenced as `f` and `g` in its code, then the `[String]` would have a value of `["f", "g"]`
         - For normal functions, it will be an empty list